State Constitutions

 Civil Polity Axioms

-Based on the principles and structures of these constitutions and the Constitution we can extrapolate a probity for a civil polity.
-This probity should be understood and used by those who wish to study statecraft; they are as follows:
+Based on the principles and structures found in the state constitutions and the United States Constitution, we can extrapolate a set of foundational axioms for civil polity.
+These principles should guide those who wish to study and practice statecraft.

 Consent of the Governed